Updated 9th October 2022 to incorporate what we already know about the 2023 season.

 Dorna promised unification would bring better racing and they have delivered.

-Fans have been treated to more race lead changes and podium contention from the satellite teams than we saw before software unification was introduced in 2016 and we are loving it!
+In fact, fans have been treated to more race lead changes and podium contention from the satellite teams than we saw before software unification was introduced in 2016 and we are loving it!

 Why does Brad Binder score as an independent team rider?